Tim Franck – Head Coach

 Dean holds a BS in Electrical Engineering from Southern Illinois University at Carbondale, a Masters in Electrical Engineering from The University of Illinois and a graduate certification in Artificial Intelligence and Expert Systems from Washington University.

-Dean is part of Boeing’s Phantom Works developing new concepts for emerging programs.
+Dean is part of The Boeing Company’s Phantom Works business responsible for developing new concepts for emerging programs.

 Coach: Adult Novice Sculling